brunokoga/pathfinder-markdown/prd_markdown/monsters/scorpion.md

 Giant scorpions normally feed on other giant vermin, as well as large mammals that they paralyze with their venom, but they will attack and eat any living creature that ventures too close.
 In turn, giant scorpions are preyed upon by purple worms and other large predators.

-Giant scorpions engage in complex courtship rituals when they mate, grasping each other's pincers, arching their tails, and performing a circular âdance.â Soon after mating, the male usually retreats to avoid being cannibalized by the female.
+Giant scorpions engage in complex courtship rituals when they mate, grasping each other's pincers, arching their tails, and performing a circular “dance.”
+Soon after mating, the male usually retreats to avoid being cannibalized by the female.

 Female scorpions do not lay eggs; they give birth to live young in broods of a dozen or so.
 The mother carries her brood on her back until the young are old enough to fend for themselves and hunt their own prey.